-The Company expects its directors, officers, employees, contractors, consultants, labour hire personnel, trainees and apprentices (Personnel) to conduct themselves in accordance with the highest ethical standards of corporate and individual behaviour.
+The Company expects its directors, officers, employees, contractors, consultants, labour hire personnel, trainees and apprentices to conduct themselves in accordance with the highest ethical standards of corporate and individual behaviour.
 The Company's Code of Ethics sets out the principles and practices which are necessary to maintain confidence in the Company's integrity.
-Personnel are required to comply with all laws which apply to the Company and to the principles of the Code.
+As part of the induction process, all new team members undertake Code of Ethics training and are required to comply with all laws which apply to the Company and to the principles of the Code.
+The business is currently working with the People and Culture team to increase the frequency of training, which will include the Code of Ethics.

-The Company requires all Personnel who become aware of an actual or suspected violation of the Code or wrongdoing by a person to report to a nominated reporting person.
+The Company requires all team members who become aware of an actual or suspected violation of the Code or wrongdoing by a person to report to a nominated reporting person.
 This process allows for confidential reporting of any potential violation without disadvantage to the person making the report.